rsksmart/devportal-1.0/rif/relay/operator-manual.md

 - `<ADDRESS>` is the account address associated to that mnemonic.

 ## Allow Token Address to BlackList
-Now the final step is to allow some tokens to be used by enveloping on the smart wallets.
+Now the final step is to allow some tokens to be used by relay on the smart wallets.

 ### On Regtest